A sore throat can be painful and cause discomfort when you swallow.

 Will my child need antibiotics?

-What can I do to ease a sore throat?
+What can I do to help ease my child's sore throat?

 Pain relief can help any sore throat.
 It will help your child eat and drink.
 You can relieve pain in the following ways: